Class of Nuke 'Em High 3: The Good, the Bad and the Subhumanoid: Casting

 Class of Nuke 'Em High 2 did not use cast from Class of Nuke 'Em High.
 Class of Nuke 'Em High 3 carried over the cast and characters of Class of Nuke 'Em High 2.

 Wrestler-turned-actor Brick Bronsky started his career with Troma in early 1990 during the filming of the superhero film Sgt.
 Kabukiman N.Y.P.D.
 (1991) as the henchman 'Jughead'.
-Kaufman and Herz enjoyed working with Brosnky so much that they offered him a lead in Class of Nuke 'Em High 2 which was filmed in 1991.
+Kaufman and Herz enjoyed working with Bronsky so much that they offered him a lead in Class of Nuke 'Em High 2 which was filmed in 1991.

 Thinking that Bronsky had good star power, he was brought back for the third film in three different roles (in the trailer, he is credited for four roles) to showcase his acting career in hopes of getting him noticed by more people as the talented actor they thought he was.

 During the marketing, Troma advertised him as their own action star, giving him a parade in Cannes and talking about him as if he was just as big as any other action star out there.
 Despite the advertising to help the film and Bronsky's career, the film did not get noted much out of Troma's fanbase and Bronsky only appeared in a handful of films following the third Nuke 'Em High, often in the henchman role.